jpegleg/dwarven-toolbox/README.md

 <b>These tools work with text (UTF-8) files only!
 Binary files will encrypt, but refuse to decrypt as the default decryption parses plaintext to UTF-8.</b>

 When using the `chiselon` and `chiseloff` tools, newlines will break the decryption because the entire file is read.
 So when writing the ciphertext files, take care to not let newlines in.
+While we could use `tr -d '\n' > text.enc` here, we also have a tool for that in the toolbox called `clean`.
+Clean takes either piped data or processes files in place, writing out to the path specified.

 ```
-$ chiselon text.txt ~/.tmp/weekly.select 000000000000tank.985G.b | tr -d '\n' > text.enc
+$ chiselon text.txt ~/.tmp/weekly.select 000000000000tank.985G.b | clean text.enc
 ```

 The ciphertext has mixed capitalization in the hex!
 This is because the NONCE (first 24 bytes) is upper hex, and the rest of the text is lower hex.